GraphWalker/graphwalker.github.io/content/websocket-api/websocket-start.md

 {
   "command": "start",
   "success": boolean,
-  "msg": "If success is false, an message will returned" }
+  "msg": "If success is false, a message will be returned" }
 ```